smartheim/ui-maintenance/README.md

 The original Paper UI is a Single Page Application (SPA) developed using a js framework called Angular.

 The downside of chosing a js framework is that those come and go.
-Angular has an extremly step learning curve and people familiar with the framework are rare because of the many existing and partly easier to use competitors like Reactive, VueJS, Ember, Backbone, Aurelia, Meteor.js.
+Angular has a step learning curve, is not versioned semantically, does breaking changes regulary and people familiar with the framework are rare because of the many existing and partly easier to use competitors like Reactive, VueJS, Ember, Backbone, Aurelia, Meteor.js.

 SPAs require most libraries and interfaces to be loaded and initialized during startup,